Murrumba Electorate

 Public Health (Declared Public Health Emergencies) Amendment Bill 2020

 This bill was introduced in February 2020 in direct response to the novel coronavirus (COVID-19) outbreak.
-It extends the maximum period for renewing a declared public health emergency from 7 days to 90 days, giving Queensland Health greater continuity in managing the pandemic response.
+It amends the Public Health Act 2005 to allow declared public health emergencies to be extended by regulation for up to 90 days at a time, instead of the previous 7-day limit, giving Queensland Health greater continuity in managing the pandemic response.

 Health Practitioner Regulation National Law and Other Legislation Amendment Bill 2018